danlou/bert-disambiguation/README.md

 # Feature Extraction

-The feature extraction method used in the paper involves two steps: first computing sense embeddings from the training set, and then using those precomputed sense embeddings to disambiguate contextual embeddings by finding the most similar sense embedding.
+The feature extraction method used in the paper involves two steps: (1) computing sense embeddings from the training set and (2) leveraging those precomputed sense embeddings to disambiguate contextual embeddings by finding the most similar sense embedding.
-These two steps have separate scripts, that can be used as explained below.
+These two steps have separate scripts, which can be used as explained below.

 You may use the [create_1nn_vecs.py](https://github.com/danlou/bert-disambiguation/blob/master/create_1nn_vecs.py) script to create sense embeddings from a particular set from our CoarseWSD-20 datasets.